Blackpool branch lines: Kirkham to Blackpool Central

-As well as the line via Blackpool South, a flyover junction at Kirkham and Wesham provided direct access to Blackpool Central station.
-Blackpool Central station closed in 1964 and its site is now where the Central Car Park stands; the trackbed and embankment has been used for the road Yeadon Way (built in the 1980s), which provides direct access from the M55.
+As well as the line via Blackpool South, a flyover junction at Kirkham and Wesham provided direct access to station.
+The so called 'New line' giving direct access from Kirkham to Blackpool Central was opened on 30 May 1903, and closed on 6 September 1965, Blackpool Central station closed at the end of 1964.
+Its site is now where the Central Car Park stands; the trackbed and embankment has been used for the road Yeadon Way (built in the 1980s), which provides direct access from the M55.
 The first two miles of the M55 also occupy the former trackbed, until the Blackpool North line travels under the motorway at the point where the lines used to merge.

 Poulton to Fleetwood

 The Fleetwood Branch Line diverged at Poulton-le-Fylde.
 This served the industrial areas and ports around Fleetwood and carried passenger traffic to the town until 1970.
 With the exception of two small sections, the line is still in place from Poulton-le-Fylde to Jameson Road, Fleetwood, where the trackbed was used to build the A585 Amounderness Way.
 The junction between the branch and the mainline to Blackpool was removed in 2017.

 Proposals exist to reopen the line, and volunteers of the Poulton & Wyre Railway Society have begun to clear the vegetation with which it was previously overgrown.